 She currently hosts numerous of her own comedy shows at 120 Diner.
 And she appears at numerous Toronto comedy shows in and around Toronto.

 Mandy works tirelessly to help people understand that trans people exist.
 Starting with government recognition, legal documentation and trans rights in general, “To be acknowledged and recognized by the mainstream is a big step towards educating people that we exist and also deserve basic human rights,” claims Mandy.
 “People fear what they do not understand, we need to make them understand how we feel and why we feel this way.
 I like to deliver my message with comedy wrapped in a humorous sometimes political message”.
 I am surprised at the number of people who come up to me after a show and say “I did not know that about trans people” or “thank you for telling me about that, I am always afraid to ask in case I am offending a trans person”.

 She was groundbreaking as the first trans person to refuse to participate in the Canadian census 2001, claiming she would not participate in any survey, government run or otherwise, that did not include or recognize trans people.
-Documents here.
-Newspaper article in the National Post.
-Newspaper article in the Toronto Sun.
+Documents here. with a recent blog post regarding the 2016 census.